 What Is An Incompetent Cervix?

-An incompetent cervix, also known as cervical insufficiency, is a condition where the muscle fibres of the cervical tissues are weak leading to loss of pregnancy or premature birth.
+An incompetent cervix, also known as cervical insufficiency, is a condition where the muscle fibres of the cervical tissues are weak leading to loss of a pregnancy or premature birth.
 It is one of the common causes of recurrent miscarriages.
 But how does it happen?

 Before your pregnancy, your cervix–which is the lower part of your uterus that opens up to the vagina–is firm and closed.
 This ensures that your baby grows safely inside your uterus.
-But when you conceive, in preparation of the delivery, the cervix softens and opens up, lengthens (effaces) and also opens (dilates).
+But when you conceive, in preparation for the delivery, the cervix softens and opens up, lengthens (effaces) and also opens (dilates).

-However, when you have an incompetent cervix, it is unable to hold the baby’s weight and begins to soften and lengthens much before full-term.
+However, when you have an incompetent cervix, it is unable to hold the baby’s weight and begins to soften and lengthens much before full term.
 The woman may feel slight pain in the lower abdomen and have excessive mucous-like discharge, and without proper treatment, suffers a miscarriage or premature birth.